ars-cantata/ars-cantata.github.io/_includes/texts/en/osiagniecia1.md

 ### 2017
-Silver Medal - XXVII International Festival of Advent and Christmas Music in Prague
+Silver Diploma - XXVII International Festival of Advent and Christmas Music in Prague

 ### 2016
 First Place and Golden Diploma in the category of mixed chamber choirs and Special Prize of the President of the Polish Association of Choirs and Orchestras prof. Dariusz Dyczewski for the best performance of the work of the Polish composer.